340 First St.

 Pack all the volumes into a box(es) and ship to the bindery.
 We'll get the books started and notify you when complete (or sooner if needed for covers).

-Upon completion of your order, we will ship using UPS or FedEx, whichever is least expensive to your area.
+Upon completion of your order, we will ship using FedEx.

-Note: We can ship anywhere in the world that UPS or FedEx will deliver to.
+Note: We can ship anywhere in the world that FedEx will deliver to.
 All duties, tariffs, additional charges, etc will be paid by the customer.

 We accept payment by check or credit card.
-Paypal is not accepted for comic book binding order.
-Payment is due at the completion of the order.
-In some cases, we will ask for partial or full payment prior to completing the order.
+Paypal is not accepted for comic book binding orders.
+Orders will be invoiced upon check-in and payment is due prior to processing of the books.
+We will contact you with shipping payment upon completion of the order.

 Rebinding is still the best way to get the most out of your school district's budget.
 We are always striving to serve our customers more effectively.
 Following these instructions will help us process your order more effectively.